osiweb/Hardware/new/sol20/sides/README.md

 - Print the patterns.
 For the walnut pattern, include a superimposed inner pattern (using screw holes and insert holes to align).
-- Then, using a sharp pencil, transfer the outlines to the wood by poking the pencil through the paper onto the wood (use the back side of the wood).
-Then using a straight edge, recreate the pattern, filling in the curves by hand.
-Cut the wood using whatever tools are appropriate and available (miter saw, table saw, band saw), and sand to shape.
-Use the first side as a template for the second side, transferring the pattern using a trim router with flush bit.
+- Using a sharp pencil, transfer the outlines to the wood by poking the pencil through the paper onto the wood (use the back side of the wood).
+- Then using a straight edge, recreate the pattern, filling in the curves by hand.
+- Cut the wood using whatever tools are appropriate and available (miter saw, table saw, band saw), and sand to shape.
+Use the first side as a template for the second side, transferring the pattern using a trim router with flush cut bit.
 - align the template with bother inner and outer outlines over the walnut.
-Then, using the template, align the inner piece to the outer piece.
-Clamp the pieces together.
+- Using the template, align the inner piece to the outer piece.
+Drill two pilot holes that are 1/8" diameter and 1/2" deep, and temporarily screws the two pieces together.
-- Using the template for the inner piece, drill 1/8" screw holes and 17/64" insert holes to the appropriate depth (about 1/2").
+- Using the template for the inner piece, drill the 1/8" screw holes and 17/64" insert holes to the appropriate depth (about 1/2").
 - Unclamp the pieces, and set aside the walnut.
 Using a 1/2" bit, drill the bolt-head cutouts in the inner piece.